JDWilks/boolean-uk-solo-project2-client/README.md

 ### `As Admin`:
 When logged in as a admin you are taken to the admin route.\
+Please use the following to log in as admin, email: test@admin.com // pw: test.\
 There you are able to: Create / Update / Delete cards.\
 You are also able to view a trade table (this needs to be worked on to be made dynamic).